bayertom/IHFL/readme.md

 ## 1.3 Input file

-The input txt file contains the Cartesian coordinates X, Y, Z of points of the input point cloud.
+The input txt file contains the Cartesian coordinates X, Y, Z of the input point cloud.
 Each item is separated by space or TAB:

 	0.3912   -0.3071   -1.2434